Stay in an authentic

 Experience Authenticity in Our Tipi Village

-Discover the unique charm of our traditional Tipi Village, where family-sized tipis welcome you to immerse in Nakota culture.
-Each of our 7 tipis is thoughtfully designed to accommodate families, providing a cozy space for up to five guests, ensuring a communal and family-oriented atmosphere.
+Discover the unique charm of WITA’s traditional Tipi Village, where family-sized tipis invite you to immerse yourself in Nakota culture.
+Each of our tipis is thoughtfully designed to accommodate families, providing a cozy space for up to five guests, ensuring a communal and family-oriented atmosphere.
+(Currently maximum of 15 guests per night.)

 Key Features:

-Capacity: Host up to 35 guests in our Tipi Village, fostering a sense of community and shared experience.
+Capacity: When operating at capacity, Tipi Village will accommodate up to 35 visitors in seven tipis, fostering a sense of community and shared experience.

 Style: Communal living fosters connections, allowing your family to bond in an environment reminiscent of traditional Nakota life.